Adding content to new site

 If a county is “tagged” by another county or program, how can the county “untag” that content?

 The web contact lists for the content/program team leaders and county offices site managers are available under Content Teams.
-Reach out to the county or program that created the content (e.g. event, annoucement) and talk about reasons for it to be displayed or not.
+Reach out to the county or program that created the content (e.g. event, announcement) and talk about reasons for it to be displayed or not.
 Only the group that created the content can add or remove a tag.
+If you’re not sure who uploaded it search in content overview.

 How can we modify/remove a particular document (e.g. enrollment form) from statewide resources if we need to do so?